Eliot-Roxbergh/notes_pinephone/README.md

 **Does it work as a phone**

 For me it worked with SMS, MMS, calls with minor configuration.
-(MMS only works with carriers who has same the data APN and MMS APN.)
+(MMS only works with carriers who has same the data APN and MMS APN).

 Battery time is good in suspend mode, and can take calls.